Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Experiments attacking detection algorithms with

-\textbf{AI-text detection algorithms}: Our main experiments use five AI detection algorithms: (1) watermarking (\sectionref{sec:watermark}); (2) DetectGPT (\sectionref{sec:outlier-detection}); (3) GPTZero (\sectionref{sec:outlier-detection}); (4) OpenAI's text classifier (\sectionref{sec:classifiers}); and (5) RankGen-XL-all~\citep{krishna-etal-2022-rankgen}.\footnote{While RankGen was not explicitly optimized for AI text detection, it was trained to identify well-written continuations to a prompt to improve generation quality, so we hypothesize that it could also act as a reasonable AI-generated text detector.} We respect the minimum length specifications of each detector, discarding instances where any of the machine-generated text, human-written text, or paraphrased text is shorter than the minimum length.
-We use the default hyperparameters for each detection algorithm.
+\textbf{Detection algorithms}: We attack five detectors:\footnote{We consider both model-specific and model-agnostic detectors, as justified in \appendixref{appendix:why-study-model-specific}.} (1) watermarking~\citep{kirchenbauer2023watermark}; (2) DetectGPT~\citep{mitchell2023detectgpt}; (3) GPTZero~\citep{GPTZero}; (4) OpenAI's text classifier~\citep{AITextClassifier};\footnote{This classifier was taken down in July 2023 by OpenAI due to its low accuracy.} and (5) RankGen-XL-all~\citep{krishna-etal-2022-rankgen}.\footnote{While RankGen was not explicitly optimized for this task, it was trained to identify well-written continuations, so we hypothesize that it could also act as a reasonable AI-generated text detector.} We use the default hyperparameters for each detector.
+We also respect their minimum length specifications, discarding instances where any of the AI-generated text, human-written text, or paraphrased text is shorter than the minimum length.

 \textbf{Paraphrasing AI-generated text}: We pass the prompts for each task and AI-generated responses to those prompts through \model.
-Specifically, we feed the model input of the form \begin{quote} lex = L, order = O prompt \texttt{<p>} generated-text \texttt{</p>}, \end{quote} where $L$ and $O$ represent the paraphraser diversity control codes and the \texttt{<p>} and \texttt{</p>} special tokens mark the boundaries of the text to be paraphrased.
+Specifically, we feed the model input of the form, \begin{quote} lexical = L, order = O prompt \texttt{<p>} generated-text \texttt{</p>}, \end{quote} where $L$ and $O$ represent the paraphraser diversity control codes and the \texttt{<p>} and \texttt{</p>} special tokens mark the boundaries of the text to be paraphrased.
 We use $L = 20, 40, 60$ and $O = 0, 60$ in our main attack experiments.
-After paraphrasing, we ensure that the machine-generated sequence, paraphrased sequence, and human-written sequence have an equal number of words by truncating them to the length of the shortest among the three.
+After paraphrasing, we ensure that the AI-generated sequence, paraphrased sequence, and human-written sequence have an equal number of words by truncating them to the length of the shortest among the three.
 To ensure higher semantic preservation, we iteratively paraphrase long sequences three sentences at a time, keeping already paraphrased text in the context of the generation.
-In our experiments, we only \textbf{paraphrase each generation once}, while a sophisticated attacker may sample multiple paraphrases and use the sample that best evades detection while preserving semantics; we discuss this further in \sectionref{sec:multiple-samples}.
+To show the effectiveness of our attack, we only \textbf{paraphrase each generation once}, rather than draw multiple samples until it evades detection.\footnote{We discuss this attack briefly in \sectionref{sec:multiple-samples}.}